Is there really any difference between the terms genealogy and family history? They always seem to be used interchangeably.

 As noted, the Boston Public Library is a stone’s throw away from the NEHGS and is another important source of genealogical information.
-Take a look at its genealogy offerings at http://www.bpl.org/genealogy.
-Don’t forget to click on the various blue tabs on this page.
+Take a look at its genealogy offerings at https://guides.bpl.org/genealogymain.
+Look at the frame on the left for additional genealogy categories as well as trying the links in blue below.
 They will take you to information on specific resources.
 If you do go to the BPL, you might want to visit their microfilm collection (a gold mine of information) and the Leventhal Map Collection as well.

-Remeber to contact local public libraries in the towns and cities where your ancestors lives.
+Remember to contact local public libraries in the towns and cities where your ancestors lived.
 Most have not only a website, but also an online catalog you can access.
 Here you will usually find a local history section that will also include genealogy.
 Both will be of interest to you.